CRA Instalment Payments: Interest vs. Penalties

 Required Tax Instalments for Corporations

-Generally, corporations have to pay their federal taxes in monthly or quarterly instalment payments.
+Corporations have to pay their federal taxes in monthly or quarterly instalment payments.
 An instalment payment is a partial payment of the total amount of tax payable for the year.

-Instalments are calculated based on the components of the federal Income Tax Act that apply to your corporation, as well as your provincial or territorial tax.
 For more information on instalment requirements based on different parts of the Income Tax Act, click here.

 In the following cases, corporations do not have to pay instalments: